DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/custom-directive.md

 }
 ```

 We've taken in the odd and even colors as inputs using the @Input decorator.
-It turns our Renderer2 is pretty powerful.
+It turns our Renderer2 is pretty powerful!
 We can pretty much do anything that we might normally do through our HTML and CSS.
 Now, we're using Renderer2 to set styles, attributes and properties, set focus to our element and remove styles, as well as listen for the `keydown` event on our input field!
+And that's only a small example of what Renderer2 offers.
+Check out [Angular's documentation on Renderer2](https://angular.io/api/core/Renderer2).

 And the html is very simple now.
 All we have to do is use our directive's selector on an input field and use property binding to communicate our color choices.
 Here are two implementations with different color choices.